 Housing Sector Opportunities

 The establishing of the Department of Housing and Urbanisation, and consequently of the Housing Bank of Burkina Faso in 1995, demonstrates the commitment of government to promote the housing sector and to champion housing for low income earners.
 The country offers immense opportunities for housing development especially for affordable housing given the economic status of the majority of the population.
-The law 057 of November 2008 which promotes and regulates property development activities is an advantage for developers and a tool for the government to encourage national informal practitioners to formalise and seize the opportunities offered by the government in mass construction of affordable houses.
-The ambitious program of 50 000 affordable houses to be constructed in the next five years, at a rate of 10 000 a year by the new government and other urban infrastructures are also opportunities for local and foreign investors and developers.
+The law 057 of November 2008 which promotes and regulates property development activities is an advantage for developers and a tool for the government to encourage national informal practitioners to formalize and seize the opportunities offered by the government in mass construction of affordable houses.
+The different ongoing housing programmes and the latest programme of 40 000 units launched in April 2017 by the government and other urban infrastructure are also opportunities for local and foreign investors and developers.
 This is a positive sign for housing development and housing finance in Burkina Faso.

 Despite its status as a heavily indebted country, Burkina Faso has enjoyed strong growth in the past few years, largely as a result of political stability, good macro-economic management and a diversifying economy.
-Hopefully the country will regain a political stability since it has organised a peaceful and successful presidential and legislative election last year and a new government and other democratic institutions of the country are in place.
+The country is recovering from political instability since it has organised a peaceful and successful presidential and legislative election and the democratic institutions of the country are in place.
 Economic prospect for the future is promising with growth forecast for 8.4 percent in 2017.

-With political stability, the country’s housing opportunities are promising for the following reasons, a huge demand of affordable houses to satisfy, an accelerating rate of urbanisation, an increase in middle class revenues and an ambition governmental housing program.
+With political stability and economic growth, the country’s housing opportunities are promising for the following reasons, a huge demand of affordable houses to satisfy, an accelerating rate of urbanisation, an increase in middle class revenues and an ambitious government housing program.